async-aws/aws/docs/compare.md

 ## Features coverage

-While AsyncAws focused on the most used operations (around 7 services), The official AWS PHP SDK covers the full scope of AWS (200 services and 8,000 methods).
+While AsyncAws focused on the most used operations (around a dozen services), The official AWS PHP SDK covers the full scope of AWS (200 services and 8,000 methods).